aitoroses/floxide/docs/core-concepts/overview.md

 # Core Concepts Overview

-Flowrs is built around a set of core concepts that form the foundation of the framework.
-Understanding these concepts is essential for effectively using Flowrs to build workflows.
+Floxide is built around a set of core concepts that form the foundation of the framework.
+Understanding these concepts is essential for effectively using Floxide to build workflows.

 ## Key Abstractions

-Flowrs is designed with a trait-based architecture that provides flexibility and type safety.
+Floxide is designed with a trait-based architecture that provides flexibility and type safety.
 The key abstractions are:

 ### Nodes